A Tale of Two Companies

 The following narratives are very representative of the types of projects we work on.
-We hope they give you a sense of our approach to increasing profits through the affordable application of Management Science techniques.
+We hope they give you a sense of our approach to increasing profits through the affordable application of quantitative techniques.

 "A Little Adjustment"

-Wrought-Secure Inc. manufactures high-priced decorative wrought-iron security fences.
-In the factory a single clerk checks out tools to a number of different craftsman, each doing their special part to complete the final product.
+Wrought-Secure Inc. manufactures intricate, high-priced decorative wrought-iron security fences.
+In the factory a single clerk checks out tools to a number of different craftsman, each doing their special part to complete the fences into the final product.
 This setup is commonly referred to as a "tool crib" structure and exists because the tools are much too expensive to allow each craftsman to have a personal set.
 The time between tool requests and the time needed to process a request depend upon the craftsman involved.
 These tool lending statistics are kept on a daily basis.
-The tool crib clerk is presently using the FCFS (First Come First Served) method for handing out the tools.
+The tool crib clerk has been using the FCFS (First Come First Served) method for handing out the tools.

 The present workflow configuration has been in place for over twenty years.
 The plant manager, Karl Pfeiffer, has, over the years, approached numerous business consultants with the thought of restructuring the line to improve efficiency, and therefore profits.
 Unfortunately implementing the proposals he has received would necessitate a major disruption of business and incur a great deal of up-front costs for various experts and feasibility studies.
 So Karl follows the "if it ain't broke don't fix it " principle.

 Rather than immediately opt for a radical and expensive overhaul of the factory's entire assembly line structure, we first explored the possibility that a simple and inexpensive reconfiguration of one or more workstations could yield a significant increase in production.